 Make sure you use good judgment and don't overvalue your donations.
 Note that the law now demands more substantiation than in the past to back up charitable deductions.

-• Under the old rules, taxpayers needed a receipt to back up any charitable contribution of $250 or more (a canceled check was not sufficient).
+- Under the old rules, taxpayers needed a receipt to back up any charitable contribution of $250 or more (a cancelled check was not sufficient).

-• That's still the case for contributions of $250 or more.
-But now you also need a receipt or a canceled check to back up deductions for smaller donations as well.
+- That's still the case for contributions of $250 or more.
+But now you also need a receipt or a cancelled check to back up deductions for smaller donations as well.

 Also, not all charitable contributions can be claimed on your tax return.
 Know what you can and can't claim to help you maximize the potential tax savings.

 Although medical expenses are deductible, very few taxpayers get to deduct them.
 Why not?
 Because you get to deduct such costs only to the extent that unreimbursed expenses exceed 7.5% of your Adjusted Gross Income in 2017 and 2018.
 So if your AGI is $50,000, for example, the first $3,500 ($50,000 x 0.075) effectively doesn't count.
 Before you go through all of your doctors' bills and prescription receipts, do a quick calculation based on your income to make sure your time will be well spent.